 - No taxation is levied on capital gains, personal income and inheritance taxes, nor on global income derived from outside Grenada.

 - Applicants may apply for a US E-2 visa upon further investment (from US$ 150,000), allowing Grenadian passport holders to enter, work and live in the USA.
 The E-2 visa is only available to citizens of countries under the US Treaty, and the visa is issued within two months making it one of the best citizenship by investment programs.
 With an E-2 visa, investors are permitted to set up a new business or purchase an existing business or franchise, with the option to sponsor specialized employees from abroad.
-The applicant’s spouse and children under 21 are included, and are permitted to work and study with the option to apply for in-state tuition fees.
+The applicant’s spouse and children under 21 are included and are permitted to work and study with the option to apply for in-state tuition fees.
 The E-2 visa can be renewed, as long as the E-2 business is operational.
 E-2 visa holders can spend 120 days in the USA without being subject to taxable income.

-How To Obtain Dominica Second Citizenship
+How To Obtain Grenada Second Citizenship